* * *

 - Restoration authorities pursue him and he ends his life in hiding.

-- At place de la Concorde the cortège passes in front of the royal statue: Michelet says a veil has been placed over its eyes, to symbolize the blindness of the monarchy.
+- At place de la Concorde the cortège passes in front of the royal statue: Michelet says a veil has been placed over its eyes, to symbolize the monarchy's blindness.

-The royals are allowed into the Tuileries palace, but only the National Guard's protection guards saves the guards from massacre.
+The crowd lets the royals enter the Tuileries palace, but only the action of the National Guard (the Paris militia) saves the guards from massacre.

-Marie-Antoinette looks in a mirror and sees that her blond hair has turned white.
+When Marie-Antoinette looks in a mirror she sees that her blond hair has turned white.